realestate-com-au/shush/README.md

 Appropriate AWS credentials must be provided by one of the [mechanisms support by aws-sdk-go](https://github.com/aws/aws-sdk-go/wiki/Getting-Started-Credentials), e.g. environment variables, or EC2 instance profile.

 When used within EC2, `shush` selects the appropriate region automatically.
-Outside EC2, you'll need to set `$AWS_DEFAULT_REGION`.
+Outside EC2, you'll need to specify is, via `--region` or by setting `$AWS_DEFAULT_REGION`.

 ### Limitations